-- A desire to see the gift being enjoyed by the recipient during your lifetime rather than under the terms of your Will.
-Although where this is the family home this can be somewhat tricky.
+1. A desire to see the gift being enjoyed by the recipient during your lifetime, rather than under the terms of your Will post-death.
+Although, where this is the family home this can be somewhat tricky.

-- Avoidance of delays following your death.
+5. Avoidance of delays following your death.
 A Grant of Probate would be required if you retained the property in your sole name at death.
-You may not need a Grant of Probate if you gift the property and which would also reduce the fees payable upon your death
+You may not need a Grant of Probate if you gift the property and which would also reduce the fees payable upon your death.

-- If the recipient has financial problems or becomes bankrupt then your property may be lost to creditors.
+1. If the recipient has financial problems or becomes bankrupt, then your property may be lost to creditors.

-- If the recipient gets divorced then your home will become part of his/her assets in determining the divorce settlement.
+2. If the recipient gets divorced, then your home will become part of their assets in determining the divorce settlement.

-- With gifts requiring the recipient to take control of the property in respect of repair, maintenance, insurance etc then it is important that the recipient is aware of and accept the responsibility.
+3. With gifts requiring the recipient to take control of the property in respect of repair, maintenance, insurance etc., then it is important that the recipient is aware of and accepts that responsibility.

-- The death of the recipient.
-If the recipient dies then the asset will pass under the terms of his/her Will or if they have no Will under the Rules of Intestacy.
-This could mean that a daughter-in-law or son-in-law could benefit and the grandchildren.
-This of course could be addressed by ensuring that they had a suitable clause in their Will but there is no way of compelling them to do so.
+5. If the recipient dies, then the asset will pass under the terms of their Will, or if they have no Will, under the Rules of Intestacy.
+This could mean that a daughter-in-law or son-in-law and the grandchildren could benefit.
+This, of course, could be addressed by ensuring that they had a suitable clause in their Will, but there is no way of compelling them to do so.

-Your property would normally be transferred into the joint names of you and your chosen family members and a separate document called a declaration of trust is prepared.
-This divides the beneficial interests in your property and assigns to each person an interest in your property by way.
+Your property would normally be transferred into the joint names of you and your chosen family members, and a separate document called a Declaration of Trust is prepared.
+This divides the beneficial interests in your property and assigns to each person an interest in your property.